Jobs in sport and exercise science – 9 to consider

 #3 Biomechanist

 When it comes to the nuts and bolts of human movement, biomechanists are your go-to.
 They work in the field of kinesiology, studying how people move and the effect that different forces can have on that movement.
-That means everything from how bones respond to pounding on an athletic track, to the way muscles respond to different stresses.
+That means everything from how bones respond to pounding on an athletic track to the way muscles respond to different stresses.
 Being a biomechanist combines biology, physics and the laws of mechanics to analyse performance and improve results.
 The career opportunities are limited to working with individuals or teams.
-Biomechanists also work in areas like sports equipment manufacturing and even the design of sports facilities.
+Biomechanists also work in areas such as sports equipment manufacturing and the design of sports facilities.

 #4 Strength and conditioning coach